KUMteamIM/lmu-med-styles/README.md

 button
 ```

-For styling of buttons you have colors and style classes available:
+For styling of buttons you have class definitions for size and colour available:

 ```css
 /* Size classes */